walikhancodes/AAA-NLP-Engine-Heatmap/README.md

 STEP 3: Perform NLP Topic Modeling -  Using gensim and SpaCy to create a Latent Dirichlet Allocation (LDA) model to extract the topics from all the reviews.

 STEP 4: For every location get the index for each topic and use plotly to plot the results.
 In our case, we had to extract the largest 'Polygon' type from each 'MultiPolygon' in our geoJSON file containing the shape of every US city.
-Then, used the choropleth map from plotly to connect and dispaly our results.
+Then, used the choropleth map from plotly to connect and display our results.